MikeHopley/ftl-ships-strategy/index.md

 Don’t hesitate to spend drone parts when fights look dangerous.
 Your boarding drone is not just for automated ships.
 A rapid crew-kill can be your best defence.

+When the drone starts leaving a room, you can sometimes make it change destination by toggling power.
+For example, when the drone lands in the shields room on an auto-scout, you can force its next room to be weapons instead of piloting.

 Precise venting helps against solar flares or fire-lighting weapons.
 Just before the fire starts, have no oxygen in the bottom-left corner, and switch off O2; but also close the doors.
 [Repairing O2 is possible](https://www.youtube.com/watch?v=J47ENy6-CAM&t=1m22s) even in a fully-vented ship, providing you have medbay-2: you’ll need to run relays, and the timing is very tight.

 Have the pilot Mantis move to the teleporter during the FTL jump, and start the other Mantis in sensors.
 This delays boarding by under 2 seconds, and in some trickier situations sensor information can stop you sending crew on a suicide mission.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).